-During an emergency, please make sure to check the University website and Oh-o!
-Meij for updates.
+During an emergency, please check the University website and Oh-o!
+Meiji for updates.

 1. Classes during a massive delay in public transportation

 (a) When public transportation delays are expected

 Severe weather or other reasons may cause a massive delay in public transportation.
 If there will be a class cancelation or other special measures, there will be an announcement on the University website and by Oh-o!
 Meiji 3 hours before the class schedule.